Executive Cyber Security Awareness Training Course

 By the end of this training, participants will be able to:

-- Understand the Internet, social network Privacy
+- Understand privacy on the internet and social networks

-- Know how to secure the Online Activates
+- Learn how to secure online activities

-- Know how to maintain the Privacy of business users
+- Know how to maintain the privacy of business users

-- Interactive lecture and discussion.
+- Interactive lectures and discussions

-- Lots of exercises and practice.
+- Extensive exercises and practice sessions

-- Hands-on implementation in a live-lab environment.
+- Hands-on implementation in a live-lab environment

 Course Customization Options

-- To request a customized training for this course, please contact us to arrange.
+- To request customized training for this course, please contact us to arrange.

 Course Outline